cairo-book/cairo-book/src/ch14-01-02-storage-vecs.md

 ## Declaring and Using Storage Vectors

-To declare a Vec, use the `Vec` type enclosed in angle brackets `<>`, specifying the type of elements it will store.
-In Listing {{#ref storage-vecs}}, we create a simple contract that registers all the addresses that call it and stores them in a Vec.
+To declare a Storage Vector, use the `Vec` type enclosed in angle brackets `<>`, specifying the type of elements it will store.
+In Listing {{#ref storage-vecs}}, we create a simple contract that registers all the addresses that call it and stores them in a `Vec`.
 We can then retrieve the `n`-th registered address, or all registered addresses.

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_storage_vecs/src/lib.cairo:storage_vecs}}